IkeKobby/statistical-learning-projects/occupancy_prediction/Project_Report_Occupancy_Group_4.md

 9. Chen, T., & Guestrin, C. (2016).
 XGBoost: A scalable tree boosting system.
 In Proceedings of the 22nd ACM SIGKDD International Conference on Knowledge Discovery and Data Mining.

 10. Hastie, T., Tibshirani, R., & Friedman, J. (2009).
 The elements of statistical learning: Data mining, inference, and prediction.
 Springer Science & Business Media.

+11. Prokhorenkova, L., Gusev, G., Vorobev, A., Dorogush, A. V., & Gulin, A. (2018).
+CatBoost: unbiased boosting with categorical features.
+Advances in Neural Information Processing Systems, 31.